anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     - Check Existing SSH Keys in Project Metadata

-      Before adding a new SSH key, it's essential to check for existing keys in your project's metadata.
-If you don't include these existing keys when adding a new one, they will be erased.
+      Before adding a new SSH key, it's essential to check for existing keys in the Project's Metadata.
+If the existing keys are not included when adding a new one, they will be erased.

       Run the following command to list existing SSH keys: